UnaJeon/api-hackathon2/README.md

 Try the application live at https://national-parks-and-weather-finder.unajeon.com/

 ## Features
-- User inputs a state.
+- User can select a desiring state with a dropdown menu
 - User can view the list of National parks for that state.
 - User can click and view brief information of the park.
 - User can view current weather as well as seven days forecast of that park.